yoyokits/VideoBrowser/docs/index.markdown

 The video quality is customizable and can be downloaded in multithreading.
 The software is created as simple as possible like using other web browsers like Google Chrome, Internet Explorer, or Firefox.

-Please note that this is in early development, therefore you may find bugs.
-Please inform meabout the bug you find via
+Please note that this is in early development, therefore you may find bugs. <br/>
+Bug reports or following the development progress can be reached via:

 {{site.contact}}